A big thanks to all our recent donors!

 · Spread accurate understanding of artistic healing, avoiding mystification or superficial entertainment.

-To enrich the professional resources for June Child Care Month, the Academy invites experts, practitioners, and members in psychology, art therapy, artistic healing, child development, special education, and related fields, both domestically and internationally, to submit content aligned with the following themes:
+To enrich the professional resources for June Child healthy Growth Care Month, the Academy invites experts, practitioners, and members in psychology, art therapy, artistic healing, child development, special education, and related fields, both domestically and internationally, to submit content aligned with the following themes:

 Submission Themes